Through the Holy Redeemer, we seek to grow in faith and love, to become great people who make a difference in our world.

 At Holy Redeemer Primary School, we value Art and Design as an important part of children’s entitlement to a broad and balanced curriculum.
 We believe that Art and Design should engage, inspire and challenge children, as well as provide them with the knowledge and skills to express their individual interests, thoughts and ideas.
 Children are provided with opportunities to develop their understanding of the visual language of art, through effective teaching and considered sequences of lessons and experiences.
 Understanding of the visual elements of art and design (line, tone, texture, colour, pattern, shape, 3D form) is developed by providing a curriculum which enables children to reach their full potential.

 Objectives from the National Curriculum (2014) are used to plan an engaging Art and Design curriculum.
-The skills and knowledge that children will develop throughout each art topic are mapped across each year group and throughout the school to ensure progression.
-The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
-A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.
+The substantive and disciplinary knowledge that children will develop throughout each art topic are mapped across each year group and throughout the school to ensure progression.
+A focus on substantive knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
+A similar focus on disciplinary knowledge means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.

-Teachers plan opportunities for the development of skills and knowledge through a creative curriculum, which enables links to be made to to other curriculum areas, such as geography, history and R.E.
+Teachers plan opportunities for development through a creative curriculum, which enables links to be made to to other curriculum areas, such as English (via Book as a Hook), geography, history, science and R.E.
 Children are provided with a wide range of opportunities to showcase work from the Art and Design curriculum, including the whole school Take One Picture project, which is a biennial event.
 In addition to this child have opportunities to participate in ‘art days’ with partner schools, showcase work relating to notable British and Worldwide events, work alongside visiting artists and participate in visits to museums and art galleries to view specific art works.

 The importance of Art and Design is clearly demonstrated in the quality of displays both within each classroom and around all areas of the school.
 This reflects the sense of pride in children's artwork and celebrates children’s achievements.
 Within EYFS/Key Stage One each pupil has a folder containing examples of their artwork.
 In Key Stage Two pupils have a sketchbook in which to practise skills and techniques and record their ideas, related to specific art projects and research about famous artists.
 These folders/sketch books are used to inform teachers of the progress that each child makes as they move through the school.
 Pupils also use these folders/sketchbooks to make choices on which techniques they will use within specific art projects, as well as evaluate their finished pieces.